0chain/0chain/local/build_environment.md

 go build -tags "bn256 development"
 ```
 If all is well `go build` should work, and you will have a new `miner` executable.
-Alternately the result of errors or shortcuts are likely to turn up here as errors.
+Alternately the result of mistakes or shortcuts are likely to turn up here as errors.
 ```shell
 /usr/bin/ld: /usr/local/lib/librocksdb.a(env_posix.o): in function `rocksdb::(anonymous namespace)::PosixDynamicLibrary::~PosixDynamicLibrary()':
 env_posix.cc:(.text+0xf0): undefined reference to `dlclose'

 ```
 Suggests a linker error, probably a problem with your RocksDB and gcc versions.
+Check you installed
+`RocksDB 5.18.3`.
 ```shell
 /usr/bin/ld: /usr/local/lib/librocksdb.a(format.o): in function `rocksdb::LZ4_Uncompress(rocksdb::UncompressionContext const&, char const*, unsigned long, int*, unsigned int, rocksdb::MemoryAllocator*)': format.cc:(.text._ZN7rocksdb14LZ4_UncompressERKNS_20UncompressionContextEPKcmPijPNS_15MemoryAllocatorE[_ZN7rocksdb14LZ4_UncompressERKNS_20UncompressionContextEPKcmPijPNS_15MemoryAllocatorE]+0xd5): undefined reference to `LZ4_createStreamDecode'